Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+40. **Install Second Battery**

-40. Use BATTERY HOLDER to put the second BATTERY in the BASE as shown in the picture.
+   Use the BATTERY HOLDER to secure the second BATTERY in the BASE as shown in the picture.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">